-Near the beginning of trial, defendants submitted a "Memorandum Regarding Admissibility of Scientific and Government Publications."
-(Most capitalization omitted.)
-This memorandum addressed potential exhibits described as "reports and surveys from federal agencies and committees" and a single article from a medical journal.
+federal agencies and committees" and a single article from a medical journal.
 Defendants asserted that these documents would not qualify for admission under Evidence Code section 1280 because they were "not limited to public employees' records of an act, condition, or event, nor were they written at or near the time of such an act, condition, or event."
 They also asserted that plaintiff's experts could not testify about the contents of these documents other than to say that they had relied on them.

 The trial court did not view this memorandum as an objection to anything: "It is not framed as a motion.
 It is not framed as an objection to testimony.
 I wasn't clear what it was supposed to be other than trying to educate me about some legal principles."
-Defendants explained that they were providing "our explanation for those objections in advance," and they then objected on hearsay and relevance grounds to plaintiff's expert historian Mushak "reading from and offering" "scientific potentially journals government reports."
-The court noted that Mushak was testifying as an expert and therefore could rely on inadmissible hearsay to support ${ m his}$ testimony.
+Defendants explained that they were providing "our explanation for those objections in advance," and they then objected on hearsay and relevance grounds to plaintiff's expert historian Mushak "reading from and potentially offering" "scientific journals government reports."
+The court noted that Mushak was testifying as an expert and therefore could rely on inadmissible hearsay to support his testimony.
 It also observed that "reports and analysis" that were not admitted for their truth but solely to allow the court to evaluate the expert's testimony could be received into evidence.
 The court ruled that "expert witnesses testifying in this case as a general matter can rely on reports, information, which might otherwise be designated inadmissible as hearsay."

 Defendants clarified that their objection was to the admission of the documents, not the expert's reliance on hearsay.
 The trial court reiterated that any hearsay documents relied on by the experts would not be admitted for their truth but only to evaluate the expert's testimony.
 The court subsequently ruled: "First of all, if the documents that are being proffered are the product of a public agency, they will be admitted as an exception to the hearsay rule under Evidence Code Section 1280.
 That's a general proposition I don't think anyone can argue with.
 Experts who are testifying and who are relying on reports, analysis, and so forth, not prepared by themselves but, say, statistical analysis or something like that, those materials can come into evidence for a limited purpose to assist the Court in evaluating the expert's opinion."
-No defendant challenged at that the court's statement that "documents that... are the product of a public agency" are admissible under Evidence Code section 1280.
+No defendant challenged at that time the court's statement that "documents that ... are the product of a public agency" are admissible under Evidence Code section 1280.

 Defendants subsequently objected on hearsay grounds to the admission of a 2012 "monograph" prepared by the National Institutes of Health (NIH) addressing the health effects of low-level lead exposure.
 This monograph was introduced during the testimony of one of the experts who had helped write it.
 The court ruled that this document was admissible under Evidence Code section 1280.
-Defendants also objected on hearsay grounds to the admission of a ii.
-Analysis

-Mineral Resources Yearbook for the year 1922 that had been prepared and published by the United States Department of the Interior in 1925.
-This document contained statistics for the production and consumption of lead in the United States from 1917 to 1922 and a list of the companies that were producing white lead in 1922, which included Fuller, NL, and SWC.
+Defendants also objected on hearsay grounds to the admission of a Mineral Resources Yearbook for the year 1922 that had been prepared and published by the United States Department of the Interior in 1925.
+This document contained statistics for the production consumption of lead in the United States from 1917 to 1922 and a list of the companies that were producing white lead in 1922, which included Fuller, NL, and SWC.